Ratri-Khan/developer-portfolio/README.md

 Live link : https://developerr-portfolio.netlify.app/

-Its create by only html and pure css
+Its create by only html and pure css (With Out Responsive)